Waleed-abid/schoolapi/README.md

 @PUT /updateCourse
 @DELETE /deleteCourse

-#Some Student courses endpoints are still under development and will be update soon.
+Some Student courses endpoints are still under development and will be update soon.
 Same wit the Teacher Routes.
+To the run the API please use this command first >npm install After that use >npm run dev